-The strategic objectives addressed in Table 2.2-1 provide SC State Housing with a means to operate within the key strategic challenges that manifest themselves through the action required by the action plan initiatives.
-There is a direct correlation between the achievement of SC State Housing's action plan initiatives, the achievement of the key strategic objectives, the accomplishment of SC State Housing's key strategic goals and the resolution of SC State Housing's key strategic challenges.
+The strategic objectives outlined in Table 2.2-1 provide SC State Housing with a framework to follow in order to overcome key strategic challenges by using the key agency action plan initiatives.
+There is a direct correlation between the achievement of SC State Housing's action plan initiatives, the achievement of the key strategic objectives, the accomplishment of SC State Housing's key strategic goals, and the resolution of SC State Housing's key strategic challenges.